ramseylab/cs340/make-list-tables-web-tool-python.md

 remote terminal session running for a long time is not really practical because it can be terminated unexpectedly due to a transient network interruptation, and is also somewhat of a security anti-pattern).
-To run your Flask application in the background, use `gunicorn` as outlined in the [CS340 starter Flask app on GitHub](https://github.com/knightsamar/CS340_starter_flask_app).
+To run your Flask application in the background, you can use Green Unicorn (`gunicorn`) as outlined in the [CS340 starter Flask app on GitHub](https://github.com/knightsamar/CS340_starter_flask_app).
 For the purpose of this simple tutorial, just leave your Flask application running in your remote terminal session.
 Now, for the next step, you will need to either